-Daniel A. Hussar is the Remington Professor of Pharmacy at the Philadelphia College of Pharmacy at the University of the Sciences in Philadelphia.
+Daniel A. Hussar is the recently retired Remington Professor of Pharmacy at the Philadelphia College of Pharmacy at the University of the Sciences in Philadelphia.
 He is a member of a number of professional organizations including the American Pharmacists Association, American Society of Health-system Pharmacists, Drug Information Association, and the Pennsylvania Pharmacists Association.
 He has served as a member of the Board of Trustees and as Honorary President of the American Pharmacists Association, and is a Past President of the Drug Information Association and the Pennsylvania Pharmacists Association.
 He has served on the Board of Directors of World Vision and the Board of Directors of Christian Pharmacists Fellowship International.

-Dr. Hussar teaches the Nonprescription Therapeutics course, coordinates the Pharmacy Law and Ethics course, and is a participant in the Pharmacotherapeutics courses at the Philadelphia College of Pharmacy.
+Dr. Hussar taught the Nonprescription Therapeutics course, coordinated the Pharmacy Law and Ethics course, and was a participant in the Pharmacotherapeutics courses at the Philadelphia College of Pharmacy.
 His primary interests are in the areas of new drugs, drug interactions, and issues facing the profession of pharmacy, and he has written and spoken extensively on these subjects.
 For many years he has published articles in several professional journals on the new medications that have been marketed in the United States, and he is the author of the book, New Drugs (2008-2012) and Comparison Ratings.
 He serves as the Author/Editor of The Pharmacist Activist newsletter.
 Dan and his family attend Church of the Savior in Wayne, PA.

 Jeff Linton is a native of Wilmington.
 Sometime after hearing the gospel at a youth camp, Jeff committed his life to the Lord Jesus Christ.
 Jeff graduated from The College of Wooster (Mathematics), his first job in banking software at WSFS, in Wilmington.
 During this time, offering to help accompany worship songs on guitar, Jeff became active in a Friday night fellowship group for college and career aged young people in West Chester, where the Lord happened to arrange for Jeff to meet Alison, his future wife!
 They were married in 1982 and have been blessed with eight wonderful kids.